Oracle Linux and Oracle VM Validated Configuration Program

 No. Partners certify their hardware with Oracle Linux and Oracle VM, not with Oracle software products like Oracle Database and Oracle RAC.
 In short, Oracle certifies Oracle software with the operating system (refer to MOS Certification) and partners certify the operating system with their hardware.

 Oracle does certify the Oracle Database with Oracle Engineered Systems (to the hardware, operating system, and software stack).
 Oracle Engineered Systems are integrated hardware and software solutions that ensure the highest level of performance, availability and simplicity for customer deployments.

 Validated configurations go beyond hardware certification with Oracle Linux and Oracle VM by stress testing an integrated solution: Oracle software, running on Oracle Linux (or Oracle VM), and deployed on partner hardware.

 Customer deployments are greatly simplified when based on validated configuration guidelines because interoperability issues are identified, resolved and documented in advance.
 These guidelines reduce the customer's testing and discovery efforts during implementation and enable customers to deploy solutions more quickly and efficiently.
 Validated configurations help:

-No. The program provides free access to validated configuration deployment guides.
+There is no fee.
+The program provides free access to validated configuration deployment guides.